 Each Legal Writing section also benefits from an upper-class teaching assistant who serves as a resource for both the professor and the students.

-Beyond the formal classes, the Legal Writing Program offers additional resources to first-year students such as a tutoring program, workshops in contact drafting and citation form, demonstrations of lawyering skills, trips to local courts, and periodic lectures on topics pertaining to legal research and writing.
+Beyond the formal classes, the Legal Writing Program offers additional resources to first-year students such as a tutoring program, workshops in contract drafting and citation form, demonstrations of lawyering skills, trips to local courts, and periodic lectures on topics pertaining to legal writing, research and analysis.

 Fordham University School of Law

 New York, NY 10023